 It is possible to filter catalog lists in a few ways.

 - First filter is altitude where you decide how high the target needs to be during the night to be shown in the list.

 - Then it is possible to filter by time.
 If there is for example only a specific time slot available the time filter can be used to show what other filter conditions are met at that specific time.

 - With a moon filter it is possible to show only those targets that have at least the given distance from the moon.
 If the moon is up it can be useful for example to pick only targets that are at least 90 degrees from the moon.

 Filtering points are calculated at midnight and then two and four hours before and after midnight.
 So in some cases it is possible that a target is not listed if it will match the filter only between those calculated points.

-Configuring Astro Mosaic using URL parameters or embedding it to a page is described in a separate document Astro Mosaic Configuration.
+Configuring Astro Mosaic using URL parameters is described in a document Astro Mosaic Configuration.
 It is possible for example to add your own camera and lens or telescope to Astro Mosaic.

 Aladin API for visual view of target

 Astro Mosaic uses Sesame service for resolving names.
 When a name like m101 is written into the target input box, a query is sent to the Sesame server to resolve the name.
 As a result Sesame server will return an XML page that contains target RA/DEC coordinates among other things.
 Sesame is actually an interface to other name resolvers: Simbad, NED and VizierR.